-Movement of any seeds or plant materials can potentially spread pests (The International Plant Protection Convention (IPPC) defines pests as all harmful and potentially harmful biotic agents, from viroids to weeds - click here for details). www.ippc.int.
+12 The International Plant Protection Convention (IPPC) defines pests as all harmful and potentially harmful biotic agents, from viroids to weeds.

-There are many places around the world where this has already occurred with devastating effects.
-Recognizing this danger, all countries have phytosanitary measures to regulate the entry of plants, plant parts and their products.
-It is therefore essential to meet the national requirements of the importing country when moving seeds or plant materials across international boundaries.
+phytosanitary measures to regulate the entry of plants, plant parts and their products.
+It is therefore essential to meet the national requirements of the importing country when moving seeds across international boundaries.